 Hush puppies the size of your fist will have people talking and are incredibly easy to make.
-You literally just take a dollop of dough and stick it into the hot oil.
+You just stick a dollop of dough into the hot oil.
 You can pan-fry them if you don’t have a deep fryer too.

-For an added bonus, infuse some maple syrup with some red chili peppers to create a sweet and spicy combination.
+For an added bonus, infuse maple syrup with red chili peppers to create a sweet and spicy combination.

 Deviled eggs are a great addition to any BBQ spread – they’re relatively easy to make, transport pretty easily, and qualify as finger food.
-You can also make a wide variety of flavors so that any preference can be met.
+You can also make a wide variety of flavors to meet any preference.

 Try a little chili powder, garlic, and oregano in your next batch before topping off the eggs with a dash of paprika for a change of pace.

-So don’t be afraid to mix things up with your deviled egg recipe – after all, a little food that is sin-based never hurt anyone.
+So don’t be afraid to mix things up with your deviled egg recipe – after all, a little food that is sin-based never hurts anyone.

-If you’re looking for something a little bit more flavorful, try making coleslaw with Asian flavors.
+If you’re looking for something more flavorful, try making coleslaw with Asian flavors.
 Soy sauce, rice vinegar, and ginger give the slaw an extra zing that will pair perfectly with grilled chicken or pork.

 No matter what type of coleslaw you make, it’s sure to be a hit at your next barbecue.